-On receiving notification of a grounding or serious collision, the Harbour Police, on Communications Duty shall immediately notify the following in the order listed: -
+On receiving notification of a grounding or serious collision, the Harbour Master, shall immediately notify the following in the order listed: -

 - 1. Dublin Port contacted for the services of their tug(s). - 2.
 Irish Coast Guard contacted as a precautionary measure as they may well have to activate/deploy their SAR (Search & Rescue), and Oil Pollution resources. - 3.
 Personnel as listed in Section 4.2, Major Emergency.